Whether you're traveling by plane, train or automobile, take your healthy-eating habits along by using these tips:

 - Utilize your resources.
-Ask employees at hotels or conferences about local restaurants that have healthy foods on their menus or that offer grilled or broiled foods in addition to fried foods.
+Ask about local restaurants that have healthy foods on their menus or that offer grilled or broiled foods in addition to fried foods.
 You might also ask if there’s a grocery store nearby where you can purchase fruit and easy-to-fix items.

 - Practice portion control.
-At business events, use portion control.
 Allow yourself small servings of some higher calorie foods so that you don’t feel deprived and eat larger servings of lower calorie foods.

 - Eat for energy.
 Focus your mind on how eating healthy will give you the strength and energy you’ll need for your trip.